aindilis/flp/README.md

 -   Generating a complex monthly financial plan with contingencies for unexpected expenses and if certain income doesn't come through

-<a id="org9a02aba"></a>
+<a id="org11a2fc5"></a>

 ## User Base

 -   Everyone
+-   People
--   People with disabilities such as pervasive developmental disorders
+    -   with disabilities such as pervasive developmental disorders
--   People in poverty who are one misstep from disaster
+    -   in poverty who are one misstep from disaster
--   People with unwieldy illnesses
+    -   with unwieldy illnesses
--   People who are homeless
+    -   who are homeless
+    -   who experience relationship violence
+    -   etc

-<a id="org0bd6106"></a>
+<a id="orgf580d9e"></a>

 ## Links